World Day Against the Death Penalty

 World Day Against the Death Penalty (10 October) is a day to advocate for the abolition of the death penalty and to raise awareness of the conditions and the circumstances which affect prisoners with death sentences.
 The day was first organised by the World Coalition Against the Death Penalty in 2003.
 It has since taken place annually on 10 October.

 The day is supported by numerous NGOs and world governments, including Amnesty International, the European Union and the United Nations.
 On 26 September 2007, the Council of Europe also declared 10 October to be the European Day Against the Death Penalty.

 It focuses on a particular theme, to highlight certain issues surrounding capital punishment.
 In 2018, the theme was the living conditions on death row.
-Previous themes include poverty, terrorism, drug crimes and mental health.
+Previous themes included poverty, terrorism, drug crimes and mental health.